 Under-plantings of azaleas and primroses decorate the pathways in spring.
 Rustic stone lanterns peer out of the foliage, too, and visitors will spot these during a quiet stroll perhaps marked only by the buzz of insects or the scoop and splash of a wooden water wheel.

 Tadashi Noda, who had helped create the Gorge Tea Garden in Victoria, designed the lower garden, which was built between 1916 and 1919.
 It surrounds a small lake.
 Visitors will note the snowy Shirotae flowering cherries and towering Pink Pearl rhododendrons nearby.

-The second part of the Japanese Garden was made some time between 1916 and 1919 by an unknown designer.
-It surrounds a lake and is planted with snowy Shirotae flowering cherries on the West Side and towering Pink Pearl Rhododendrons on the South.
-A narrow path tracing the shore of the lake leads to a an elegant curved bridge.
-Across the bridge is an island planted with 100 year old Rhodos and a pavilion extending over the water.
-Standing on this pavilion, watch for trout leaping from the water and the raucous cry of Kingfishers as they fly across the lake.
+A narrow path traces the shore of the lake and leads to an elegant curved wooden bridge.
+Walk across the bridge and you'll find an island planted with 100-year-old rhodos and a pavilion extending over the water.
+Standing on this pavilion, you can watch for trout leaping from the water and hear the cry of kingfishers as they zip across the lake.